tree-sitter/tree-sitter/docs/src/creating-parsers/4-external-scanners.md

 }
 ```

-This function is responsible for recognizing external tokens.
-It should return `true` if a token was recognized, and `false`
-otherwise.
-It is called with a "lexer" struct with the following fields:
+The second parameter to this function is the lexer, of type `TSLexer`.
+The `TSLexer` struct has the following fields:

 - **`int32_t lookahead`** — The current next character in the input stream, represented as a 32-bit unicode code point.